Prepaid funerals and funeral bonds: a family planning ahead with a funeral adviser

 Three products exist for Australians who want to pay for their funeral before they die: prepaid funeral plans, funeral bonds, and funeral insurance.
 They sound similar but work differently, cost differently, and carry very different levels of risk.

-Consumer advocates are clear that one of these three is almost never in the consumer's interest.
-This guide explains what each product actually does, what it costs, who it suits, and where the traps are.
+Consumer bodies including ASIC MoneySmart, CHOICE and the Consumer Action Law Centre have warned that one of these three (funeral insurance) is often not in the consumer's interest.
+Each product is set out below: what it does, what it costs, who it tends to suit, and where the traps are.

 The three options at a glance